 About Me

-Education: I have a bachelors degree in physics from the University of Guanjuato and a Masters degree in Science (Astrophysics) from the Astronomy Department of the same University.
-I am currently doing a PhD in Astronomy and Astrophysics in Europe.
-My PhD is splitted in two halves: the first half is taking place at Paris Observatory and the second half at Max Planck Institute for Solar System Research.
+Education: I have a Physics degree from the University of Guanjuato and a Master's degree in Science (Astrophysics) from the Astronomy Department of the same University.
+I recently completed my PhD in Astrophysics.
+It took place in two different institutions: the Laboratoire d'Instumentation et de Recherche en Astrophysique (LIRA) at the Meudon site of Paris Observatory and the Max-Planck-Institut für Sonnensystemforschung (MPS) in Göttingen.

 Research Interests: I am interested in exoplanet discovery and characterisation.
-My current work is focused on the detectors of PLATO space mission and also on the use the so called double aperture photometry for Detecting false palnetary transits.
+My PhD work was focused on the use the so called double aperture photometry for correctly discarding false planetary transits for the PLATO space mission.

-Publications: Here is an ADS link with all my publications so far!
+Publications: Here is an ADS link with all my (academic) publications so far!

 Research